 If you are a beginner looking for a great first disc that will fly straight and glide far, the Anubis is a good one.
 Advanced and professional players will love the control the Anubs provide for long anhyzer lines and turnover shots.
 The wide diameter of this disc helps it to resist flipping over, even when thrown with a lot of power.

-The Infinite Discs Anubis may not be as popular as discs in the Innova and Discraft lines, but we rate it higher because of the price.
-The Infinite Discs I-Blend plastic is several dollars less expensive than similar plastics in other popular brands, but still just as good.
-This I-Blend plastic looks and feels good, and all Infinite Discs have super attractive disc stamps.
+The Infinite Discs Anubis may not have the same popularity as midranges in the Innova and Discraft lines, but it stands out due to its affordability.
+The Infinite Discs I-Blend plastic is priced several dollars lower than similar plastics from other well-known brands, without compromising on quality.
+The I-Blend plastic not only looks and feels great, but all Infinite Discs also feature exceptionally attractive stamps.

 PROS